Jacques Zimako

-Jacques Zimako (28 December 1951 – 8 December 2021) was a French professional footballer who played as a forward.
+Jacques Zimako (28 December 1951 – 8 December 2021) was a New Caledonian professional footballer who played as a forward.

 Biography

 Zimako was born in Lifou, New Caledonia.
 He played for SC Bastia, AS Saint-Étienne and FC Sochaux-Montbéliard.
 He was capped 13 times for France national team, scoring two goals.
 He was the first footballer of Kanak origin to play for France and the cousin of Marc-Kanyan Case.

 He died on 8 December 2021, at the age of 69.